We are experts when it comes to the removal of Japanese Knotweed across the UK. For information on our Knotweed services please get in touch now.

 Although knotweed cannot grow through concrete, it will take advantage of any cracks in the surface and grow through - potentially causing more damage to the surfacing.
 For more info regarding the Japanese weed and what damage it can cause, please contact us now.
 You can speak to a member of ou team by simply filling in the contact box provided and someone will respond at the earliest opportunity.

 If you're looking for a nearby Japanese Knotweed company that is local to you, we can get our team of experts closest to your property to come out and identify and remove the plant.
-We have a number of specialists nationwide who know exactly what the Japanese weed looks like and are capable of removing the unwanted plant in a safe and effective way.
+We have a number of specialists nationwide who know exactly what the Japanese weed looks like and are capable of removing the unwanted plant in Ardeley in a safe and effective way.

 We understand that you may be scared if you see Japanese Knotweed growing on your property, which is why we offer specialist services to remove this invasive weed.